osm-search/Nominatim/docs/develop/ICU-Tokenizer-Modules.md

    is a PlaceName object.

 While the `place` member is provided for information only, the `names` and `address` lists are meant to be manipulated by the sanitizer.
-If may add and remove entries, change information within a single entry (for example by adding extra attributes) or completely replace the list with a different one.
+It may add and remove entries, change information within a single entry (for example by adding extra attributes) or completely replace the list with a different one.